ABOUT US

 WHO WE ARE

-DREAM HERITAGE CIC exists to connect communities to their local heritage.
+DREAM HERITAGE exists to connect communities to their local heritage.

 Dream sees heritage as a catalyst for community involvement, interest and improvement, and the community as a catalyst for saving heritage.